 Sometimes a little distance is a good thing.
-When Mom hits the road she calls me and I can make sure her bed is freshly made!
+When Mom hits the road to come up for a visit, she calls me and I can make sure her bed is freshly made!
 Mom is independent and has her own active life.
 In fact, while I am writing this, I am leaving for her retirement party.
 She doesn’t want to retire, she never marked off the days.
 She loves being connected to the “every day” at work.
 The drama of her fellow workmates (she has worked at the same place for 30 years).
 It is not a bad place, they are wonderful and it is a great company, but hey, it’s work and we all know what that is like.

 Working past 70